rr-2/PeptideRanger/README.md

 Functions available in the `PeptideRanger` package:

-* `create_peptidome()`: Creates a list of all unique tryptic peptides for a given proteome in fasta file format.
+* `create_peptidome()`: Creates a dataframe of all unique tryptic peptides for a given proteome fasta file.

 * `peptides_inReference()`: Adds peptide observation information from a reference/database to a peptidome.